ItsSilvie/blog.silvie.org/_posts/2022-06-21-promotional-packs.markdown

 The `17 MAR 2022` identifier turned out to be just an internal test and was not publicly released.
 The first promotional packs to make their way out into the public had the code [`SAMPLE`](#identifier-code-sample), followed shortly after by [`SAMPLE2`](#identifier-code-sample2) and [`SAMPLE3`](#identifier-code-sample3).

+This article aims to cover everything known about various Promotional Pack releases.

 ## Distribution

 This section provides a brief overview of how many of each of the Grand Archive promotional packs have been produced.